pzhp/pzhp1.github.io/_posts/2015-10-06-Introduction-on-C++11.md

 >Note:
 >1.
 The noexcept-specification is not a part of the function type;
 >2.
 It cannot appear in a typedef or type alias declaration(using ...);
 >3. `noexcept` is an improved version of throw(), which is deprecated in C++11.
 Unlike throw(), noexcept will not call std::unexpected and may or may not unwind the stack, which potentially allows the compiler to implement noexcept without the runtime overhead of throw().

-[More detail ][1].
+[More details][1].

-###attribute
+###3.attribute
 `attr` introduces implementation-defined attributes for types, objects, code, etc.  The GNU and IBM language's extensions syntax are ` __attribute__((...))`, Microsoft 's extension is  `__declspec()`.
 >In declarations, attributes may appear both before and directly after the name of the entity that is declared, in which case they are combined.

 ```C++
 // C++ standard
 [[ noreturn ]] void f() {